Providers and entities are now using NETStudy 2.0 which includes use of:

-DHS pursued feedback from stakeholders for developing the new NETStudy 2.0 system.
+DHS pursued feedback from stakeholders for developing the new NETStudy 2.0 system beginning in 2013.
 The feedback was used to design the new background study process and the related legislative amendments.
 Additionally, DHS staff attended conferences and meetings throughout 2014 and 2015 to share information about the background study changes and solicit feedback and ideas.
 Beginning in fall 2014, many of these presentations and meetings included demonstrations of NETStudy 2.0 in development.

 Between July and October 2014, DHS held overview and feedback meetings in nine statewide locations.
 A recording of the presentation is available online as a YouTube video and PowerPoint presentation.

 In October 2014, 3M Cogent opened a survey to entities and background study subjects to provide feedback about the statewide fingerprint and photo service.
 Results of that survey are available online.

 In July 2014, DHS worked with a group of providers licensed by the Minnesota Department of Health to pilot test NETStudy 2.0.
 DHS later expanded the pilot by adding several programs licensed by DHS.
 On April 6, 2015, the pilot providers began submitting fingerprint based background study requests in NETStudy 2.0.
 Several enhancements to NETStudy 2.0 have been made based on feedback from these pilot providers.